walinejs/waline/docs/en/guide/client/spa.md

 :::

+Meanwhile, the `update()` option has been optimized for asynchronous network requests, including:

+- Refresh the comment area and re-request only when the path does change
+- The new `update()` call will automatically terminate the no longer needed request from the previous `update()`.

 ## destroy

 You use the `destroy()` method to destory Waline instance.
 This will also clear all the contents of the Waline mounted element.

+## Initialization Failure

+If you forget to set `serverURL` or Waline cannot find the mount location through the `el` option on the page, Waline will return a `WalineErrorInstance`.

+There is only one attribute `errMsg` on `WalineErrorInstance` to indicate the reason for the initialization failure.